inoas/gleam-cake/examples/06_insert_on_conflict_update/README.md

 This demo of Cake shows how to `INSERT ON CONFLICT UPDATE`.

-To start postgres via docker compose, see [examples/README.md](../../README.md#Installing-prerequisites), then:
+To start 🐘PostgreSQL via docker compose, see [examples/README.md](../../README.md#Installing-prerequisites), then:

 ```shell